LukeAndreesen/studyPCB/README.md

 with the UI which can be interacted with using the board's buttons and potentiometer dial.
 This was my first independent PCB board, and I really enjoyed the process of designing, soldering, and programming it!

+A Bill of Materials is available as CSV in this repo, along with KiCad schematics.